TimMonko/napari-ndev/docs/tutorial/03_build_pipeline.md

 ## Annotating regions of interest with Image Utilities

-1. Load in one of the neural progenitor images from `ConcatenatedImages`
+1. Load in one of the neural progenitor images from `ConcatenatedImages` using the `Image Utilities` widget.
 2. Navigate in the toolbar to `View` -> `Scale Bar` -> `Scale Bar Visible`.
 Now there should be a scale bar in the bottom right
 3. Add a Shapes layer by clicking the `polygon` icon (the second button above the layer list)
 4. Click the `Rectangle` button in the `layer controls`.